rickalarcon/APIs-and-Json-packages-for-data-analysis/README.md

 # Assigment
--Use requests package to extract data
+- Use requests package to extract data
--Transform HTML data using Json
+- Transform HTML data using Json
--Transform data into panda data frames
+- Transform data into panda data frames